 We serve students experiencing homelessness in Eugene/Springfield.
 The youth we serve are actively attending school, have no history of violence against others and are not in immediate need of medical interventions.
 What’s more, the program is voluntary -- no youth is ever pressured into becoming a part of the program and they understand that there are expectations should they decide to proceed and agree to those conditions.
 They have reached out because they want to be safe.

 What are the Requirements to Become a Host Home?

 Housing providers must:

-- Have an available, private bedroom for the youth that has a bed, a window, and space for them to store their belongings.
+- Have an available, private or shared bedroom for the youth that has a bed, a window, and space for them to store their belongings.